benji300/joplin-yaml-fm/README.md

     - Sequences
     - Collections/Maps (only one level of nesting allowed)

-The following front matter block:
+The following front matter block (without the line numbers):

 ```yaml
 1  ---